Let me start by offering you a warm welcome.

 In fact, it could quite easily lead to procrastination or “paralysis-by-analysis” and you’d be no better off than before you arrived.

-To avoid this, I’ve spent the last two days with my sleeves rolled up actually testing out church and ministry-specific website builders.
+To avoid this, I spent several days with my sleeves rolled up actually testing out church and ministry-specific website builders.

-Now we just have to take a look at the pros and cons of each platform to find the best fit based on your technical abilities, requirements, and of course, budget.
+Now we just have to take a look at the pros and cons of each builder to find the best fit based on your technical abilities, requirements, and of course, budget.